arthurlormeauwall/Atl/README.md

 This repo contains 2 directories :
 - atl : ATL library
-- example : example usage containing an app, a static lib linked to the app, test of this lib and atl runner.
+- example : example usage containing an app, a static lib linked to the app, test of this lib and atl runner

-- [Overview] : overview of ATL archicture and how you can use the library in your project.
-- [How to use ATL] : how to create and run your tests

 ## Overview